 What to Pack for Lake Tahoe

-Lake Tahoe is a great place to visit all seasons of the year, but temperatures fluctuate so dramatically that it’s best to pack for either a moderate to hot summer or a snowy winter.
+As I mentioned above, Lake Tahoe is a great place to visit all seasons of the year but temperatures can fluctuate dramatically.
+Because of this, it’s best to pack for either a moderate to hot summer or snowy winter.

 If you’re packing for a winter vacation, bring these items along: